primaza/primazactl/README.md

     - The kubeconfig file is not modified by primazactl.
     - The cluster specified for worker join does not have to be the current context.
 - `--version VERSION`
-    - Not currently supported.
+    - Specify the version of manifests to use.
+        - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
-        - When supported will provide an alternative to providing a config file.
+        - Ignored if a config file is set.
 - `--clusterenvironment CLUSTER_ENVIRONMENT`
     - name to be used for the cluster environment resource created in the primaza-main namespace.
 - `--environment ENVIRONMENT`